1905046-NiazRahman/CSE471-Assignment/Review2.md

 3. If the methodology section was stated before the key findings section, it would be quite better for the readers to understand the flow and contexts clearly.

 4. There is a mistake in title.
 The actual title is "Are Language Models Actually Useful for Time Series Forecasting?".
 But the title is written as "Are Large Language Models Useful for Time Series Forecasting?" in the blog.
-There is a difference between "Language Models" And "Large Language Models"
+There is a difference between "Language Models" and "Large Language Models".
+Though the paper is focused on "Large Language Models".

 By incorporating these improvements, the blog post could become a more comprehensive and insightful resource for readers interested in understanding the paper's findings and the potential role of LLMs in time series analysis.